jinlinx/property-management-api/README.md

 openssl ec -in keys\ec-jwt-private-key.pem -pubout keys\ec-jwt-public-key.pem

-ownerInfo is the primary table, linked by parentId.  not sure what user is for.
+userInfo is the primary table, linked by parentId.  not sure what user is for.